octodns/octodns-mythicbeasts/README.md

 ### Development

 See the [/script/](/script/) directory for some tools to help with the development process.
 They generally follow the [Script to rule them all](https://github.com/github/scripts-to-rule-them-all) pattern.
 Most useful is `./script/bootstrap` which will create a venv and install both the runtime and development related requirements.
 It will also hook up a pre-commit hook that covers most of what's run by CI.

+Run the full test suite with `./script/cibuild`.

+Don't forget to add a changelog entry with `./script/changelog create -t {major|minor|patch} "change description"`